-Large organizations have invested heavily in CM technology and process, but not bothered to augment their CM investment with a complementary KM capability.
+Large organizations have invested heavily in Content Management technology and process, but not bothered to augment their CM investment with a complementary KM capability.
 They have large teams working on content creation, approval, and aggregation, who create a mountain of content that is available for the enterprise and its customers.

 When we persist and ask them, “Do you know how your employees and customers actually use all this content?
 Can they find the content they need?
 What content do they find useful?
 Are there gaps in what content they are looking for and what you are delivering?” they are convinced that you are a spy of the CFO, someone who wants to squeeze ROI out of an IT project.

-The truth is: Content Management is not meant to deliver ROI;
+The truth is Content Management is not meant to deliver ROI.
+Knowledge Management is.

-KM leverages CM content assets, while focusing on delivering measurable business benefits like improved first-call resolution rates, reduced training time, reduced escalation, and improved customer experience in the contact center, branch offices, website, and other knowledge portals.
+Knowledge Management leverages Content Management content assets, while focusing on delivering measurable business benefits like improved first-call resolution rates, reduced training time, reduced escalation, and improved customer experience in the contact center, branch offices, website, and other knowledge portals.